tttrang152k/Movies-Selling-Website/cs122b-project1/README.md

          7. Click on hyperlink titled "cs122b-spring21-project1-api-example" under the "Path" section of the page to navigate to newly deployed Falbix

-    Collaborations and Work Distribution:
+    Work Distribution:

-    Anthony Martinez
+    Thi Thuy Trang Tran
     Completed:
     Task 1: Enabled Fabflix with Connection Pooling.
     Task 2: Setup a MySQL cluster on AWS that includes a master and a slave.
     Task 3: Setup a load balancer to balance the traffic to multiple Fabflix instances.

-    Thi Thuy Trang Tran

-    Completed:
     Task 4: Measured the performance of the keyword search feature using Apache JMeter.

-    Cooperated Work

-        Peer-review
     Testing and Inspection

 - # Connection Pooling
     - #### Include the filename/path of all code/configuration files in GitHub of using JDBC Connection Pooling.